actuator-finance/Actuator-Docs/docs/faq.md

 ### Why would one set the redemption day of minted HEX Time Tokens to a day greater than the underlying stake's end day?
 If there is no liquid trading pool for that given token's redemption day, users can choose a later day that matches a redemption day with a more liquid pool.
 ### When minting tokens whose redemption day is after the underlying stake's end day, why is the extractable HTT amount less than my total principal + accrued rewards?
 The further away redemption day is from the stake end day, the extractable amount decreases to account for the potential late end stake penalty enforced by the HEX protocol.
-The reason is because the HEX protocol begin penalizes stakes that fail to end stake starting 2 weeks after end day.
+The reason is because the HEX protocol begins penalizing stakes that fail to end stake starting 2 weeks after end day.
 While Actuator stakers can easily avoid this by timely ending their stake (like any other HEX stake or HSI), the Actuator system must assume worst case scenario that the original stake creator will fail to end stake and thus result in maximum penalties leading up to the redemption day of the minted tokens.
 This ensures all minted HTTs will be redeemable 1:1 for HEX on their designated redemption day.
 ### How is Actuator related to Hedron?
 In the same way a HSI is a wrapper around a HEX stake with added functionality, a Actuator stake is a wrapper around a HSI with added functionality.
 ### If I extract HEX Time Tokens (HTT) from my stake and sell them, do I still own my stake?